-The Council also has one school which is subject to its BSF PFI contract.
-This schools, and the associated PFI liabilities, is also shown on the Council's Balance Sheet.
-The Council previously had 2 schools under this contract, but one of these converted to Academy status in 2016/17.
+The Council also previously had two schools which were subject to its BSF PFI contract, but one of these converted to Academy status in 2016/17 and the other has converted to Academy status in 2020/21.
 The building assets for the school were transferred to the Academy and treated as a disposal within the Council's Statement of Accounts.
 The PFI liabilities in respect of both BSF PFI schools remains on the Council's balance sheet as the Council is the party to the contract with the PFI Operator.